Iceland has outlawed companies paying women less than men in the same roles.

 The fact of the matter is, if a woman is incapable of negotiating the same wage for the same work as her male colleagues, she is probably inferior to said male colleague in a lot of other important business negotiations with clients and suppliers, and therefore not worth the equal pay in the first place.
 Sorry ladies, if you are worth the money, you can probably demand it – and get it – without the government holding your hand.
 Only an idiot will refuse to pay you what you are truly worth – and you really shouldn’t be working for an idiot anyway.

 Anyone who has to be forced by a heavy-handed government to act within their own best interest is a poor choice of employer.
 At least when there is no legislation forcing their hand, you are able to identify these misogynists before you start working for them.
-When legislation forces a sexist idiot to disguise himself as a decent human being – well, you will only find out thier true nature behind closed boardroom doors…
+When legislation forces a sexist idiot to disguise himself as a decent human being – well, you will only find out his true nature behind closed boardroom doors…

 I write this as a women who has been promoted (and paid, mind you) ahead of male colleagues in every business I have worked for – without any help from the government, thank you very much.